shouya/thinking-dumps/lazy/README.md

        expr)))
 ```

-You can compose your program easily using quasi-quotation in Racket.
+You can compose your program easily using [quasi-quotate and unquote](http://docs.racket-lang.org/reference/quasiquote.html) syntax in Racket.

 ```racket
 (eval-force `(,list-def (,prog-nth 3 (,inf-list 2))))